 The Company's largest customer is GM, which accounted for approximately 16%, 14% and 11% of the Company's net sales for 1993, 1994 and 1995, respectively, and approximately 10% of net sales for the first three months of 1996.
 The loss of GM as a customer or a significant reduction in the business generated by GM would have a material adverse effect on the Company's results of operations.
 Sales to GM are made through various subsidiaries, divisions and affiliates that the Company believes act independently in their purchasing decisions.
-Accordingly, the Company believes that it is unlikely that it would lose all of the business generated by GM.
-There can be no assurance, however, that the historic levels of business from GM will be maintained.
+Accordingly, the Company believes that it is unlikely that it would lose all of the business generated by GM will be maintained.